-Six killed in Nepal amid Gen Z protests after social media ban: All to know
+Nepal Gen Z protests amid social media ban, clashes kill 14: All to know

 Basyal said he “saw people get hit with rubber bullets, and were bleeding, being carried to the ambulances”.
 He said tear gas and water cannon were used to disperse protesters.

-Six people were killed after the police opened fire on the protesters.
+Fourteen people were killed after the police opened fire on the protesters.
 The deceased have not been identified.
 The Kathmandu Post reported that they succumbed to their injuries while receiving treatment at Civil Hospital and National Trauma Centre.

 Local news outlets also reported that dozens of protesters were injured in the firing and were receiving treatment in different hospitals in Kathmandu, including Civil Hospital and Everest Hospital.